Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "...And the second?"
 He already knew, she could tell.

 "You will need a queen, of course.
-While her genetics are not so...elite as yours, we have nonetheless designed as complete a therapy as her biology will accept.
+While her genetics are not so... elite as yours, we have nonetheless designed as complete a therapy as her biology will accept.
 She will live and thrive by your side for as long as you both shall wish."

 "...Keeda’s burnt balls."